AbiskarLc10/AbiskarLc10/README.md

-I am currently working as an intern in SWIFT Technology<br>I am studying BSCCSIT
+Computer Science student <br> Working as an intern in SWIFT Technology<br>

 ## 🌐 Socials: